rordenlab/dcm2niix/Philips/README.md

 For modern Philips DICOMs, the current version of dcm2niix uses Dimension Index Values (0020,9157) to determine gradient number, which can also be found in (2005,1413).
 However, while 2005,1413 is always indexed from one, this is not necessarily the case for 0020,9157.
 For example, the ADNI DWI dataset for participant 018_S_4868 has values of 2005,1413 that range from 1..36 for the 36 directions, while 0020,9157 ranges from 2..37.
 The current version of dcm2niix compensates for this by re-indexing the values of 0020,9157 after all the volumes have been read.

+## Missing Information.

+Philips DICOMs do not contain all the information desired by many neuroscientists.
+Due to this, the [BIDS](http://bids.neuroimaging.io/) files created by dcm2niix are impoverished relative to data from other vendors.
+This reflects a limitation in the Philips DICOMs, not dcm2niix.

+[Slice timing correction](https://www.mccauslandcenter.sc.edu/crnl/tools/stc) can account for some variability in fMRI datasets.
+Unfortunately, Philips DICOM data [does not encode slice timing information](https://neurostars.org/t/heudiconv-no-extraction-of-slice-timing-data-based-on-philips-dicoms/2201/4).
+Therefore, dcm2niix is unable to populate the "SliceTiming" BIDS field.

+Likewise, the BIDS tag "PhaseEncodingDirection" allows tools like [eddy](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/eddy) and [TOPUP](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/topup) to undistort images.
+While the Philips DICOM header distinguishes the phase encoding axis (e.g. anterior-posterior vs left-right) it does not encode the polarity (A->P vs P->A).

+Another value desirable for TOPUP is the "TotalReadoutTime".
+Again, one can not calculate this from Philips DICOMs.
+If you do decide to calculate this using values from the MRI console, be aware that the [FSL definition](https://github.com/rordenlab/dcm2niix/issues/130) is not intuitive for scans with interpolation, partial Fourier, parallel imaging, etc. However, it should be pointed out that the "TotalReadoutTime" only inlfuences TOPUP's calibrated validation images that are typically ignored.
+The data used in subsequent steps will not be influenced by this value.

 ## General variations

 Prior versions of dcm2niix used different methods to sort images.
 However, these have proved unreliable The undocumented tags SliceNumberMrPhilips (2001,100A).
 In theory, InStackPositionNumber (0020,9057) should be present in all enhanced files, but has not proved reliable (perhaps not in older Philips images or DICOM images that were modified after leaving the scanner).
 MRImageGradientOrientationNumber (2005,1413) is complicated by the inclusion of derived images.
 Therefore, current versions of dcm2niix do not generally depend on any of these.